DataDog/integrations-extras/actioner/README.md

 ## Overview

-Actioner is a no-code app builder that lets you build your own apps for Slack and workflow automations without coding anything.
+Actioner is a no-code app builder that allows you to build your own apps for Slack and workflow automations without requiring any coding.
-This integration establishes necessary connection which lets you use Datadog API Actions in Actioner.
-Actioner does not publish or fetch data by itself, but a workflow in which Datadog API calls are made can be constructed.
+This integration establishes the required connection to use Datadog API Actions in Actioner.
+Actioner does not publish or fetch data, however, you can create a workflow to accomplish this using Datadog API calls.
 ## Setup

-Once you install the integration, click the "Connect Account" button in Datadog.
-This should redirect you to Actioner account, where you can establish OAuth2 connection.
+After you install the integration, click the **Connect Account** button in Datadog to be redirected to your Actioner account to set up the OAuth2 connection.
 ## Data Collected

 ### Metrics